 JON was Head of Imberhorne School in East Grinstead for 10 years before he moved to Tanzania in 2013.

 He was the School Director at The School of St Jude until 2015, when he became the Advisor to the Rwanda Education Board in Kigali.
+John has since returned to the UK and is now a very proud grandparent.

 Whilst working in Tanzania Jon met Mary, one of the Founder Directors of the EMCS project, who was also working at The School of St Jude.